Corey Neilson

 In 2018, Neilson became the new head coach of German DEL2 side Lausitzer Füchse.
 He was relieved of his position in February 2021.

 After a short spell coaching Norwegian side Manglerud Star Ishockey, Neilson was named the new head coach of Slovak Extraliga side HK Poprad in November 2021.

 After leaving HK Poprad, Neilson was named as the new head coach of German DEL2 side EC Kassel Huskies on February 23, 2022 - replacing Tim Kehler.

 In November 2022, Neilson returned to Nottingham as head coach on a deal until the end of the season.
+He departed the club in April 2023, after leading the team to the play-off semi-finals, to take a position elsewhere in Europe.